-- Completion of 60 semester units (or 90 quarter units) that are eligible for transfer to the California State University, including both of the following: - a.The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education Breadth Requirements.
+- Completion of 60 semester units (or 90 quarter units) that are eligible for transfer to the California State University, including both of the following: - a.
+The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education - Breadth Requirements. - b.A minimum of 18 semester units (or 27 quarter units) in a major or area of emphasis, as determined by the community college district. - Obtainment of a minimum grade point average of 2.0.